Slpankaja/Mercedes-Benz-Greener-Manufacturing/README.md

 You are required to reduce the time that cars spend on the test bench.
 Others will work with a dataset representing different permutations of features in a Mercedes-Benz car to predict the time it takes to pass testing.
 Optimal algorithms will contribute to faster testing, resulting in lower carbon dioxide emissions without reducing Mercedes-Benz’s standards.

-I will Take below approach for Problem Statement
+Take below approach for Problem Statement

-If for any column(s), the variance is equal to zero, then you need to remove those variable(s).
+1) If for any column(s), the variance is equal to zero, then you need to remove those variable(s).
-Check for null and unique values for test and train sets.
+2) Check for null and unique values for test and train sets.
-Apply label encoder for non-numerical categorical variables.
+3) Apply label encoder for non-numerical categorical variables.
-Use Boruta for dimensionality reduction since PCA is not suitable on binary and categorical variable.
+4) Use Boruta for dimensionality reduction since PCA is not suitable on binary and categorical variable.
-Use XGBoost for final modeling.
+5) Use XGBoost for final modeling.